Chicago/open-data-etl-utility-kit/docs/installation-configuration.rst

 	*	Log
 	*	DataSync
+	*	Tools
 	*	data-integration
 	*	data-integration-x.y.z

 ``open-data-etl-kit`` may be renamed to meet your preferences.
 Each directory will have the following responsibilities:

-*	ETL - will contain subfolders pertaining to each ETL (e.g., hello-world).
+*	**ETL** - will contain subfolders pertaining to each ETL (e.g., hello-world).
 These directories will contain the logic necessary to extract and transform the data for the portal.
 If you use our templates, each ETL will call to the ``Utilities`` directory to complete additional tasks.
-*	ETL/Utilities - will contain generic steps used by ETLs, such as sending email alerts and preparing OS-level variables to use with DataSync.
+*	**ETL/Utilities** - will contain generic steps used by ETLs, such as sending email alerts and preparing OS-level variables to use with DataSync.
-*	Log - The recommended setup will direct Kettle log files to this directory using the ETL name and timestamp.
+*	**Log** - The recommended setup will direct Kettle log files to this directory using the ETL name and timestamp.
 If desired, it can serve as a historical repository of ETL performance and logs for diagnostics.
 This directory contains serveral bash scripts (Linux/MacOS X/Unix only) that make it easier to
-*	DataSync - contains configuration files for DataSync.
+*	**DataSync** - contains configuration files for DataSync.
 The actual DataSync installation can be placed in your preferred directory.
+*	**Tools** - contains tools to help with administering ETL processes.
-*	data-integration - a link which directs to the directory of Kettle being used
+*	**data-integration** - a link which directs to the directory of Kettle being used
-*	data-integration-x.y.z - the Kettle application files.
+*	**data-integration-x.y.z** - the Kettle application files.